Suzaalx/sunnyside-landing-page/README.md

+**
  Two sections are remaining which I believe I can finish tommorow

  And navbar is also left which I forgot initially for mobile view.

+ **

+ Navbar is left and then this project will be done.
+ I will finish it tommorow.